 Slowing Down

-It feels productive to tackle healing with an all in energy.
-This is why for many years I did MORE when I felt distant from my goals.
-I saw myself broken, needing to be fixed.
-So it seemed like the best approach to keep myself trained under the whip of self-criticism, judgment and inner performance reviews.
-Unfortunately, this constant digging and turning over every stone to remedy myself increased the stress hormones in my body until I ran myself into the ground.
-The story that I’m not enough, was playing in the background, fear gripping me, my every move driven by the need to be someone other than me.
+It feels productive to tackle healing with an all-in energy.
+For many years, I did MORE when I felt distant from my goals.
+I saw myself broken, needing to be fixed, so I kept myself under the whip of self-criticism, judgment, and constant inner performance reviews.
+I thought digging harder would help, but it only flooded my body with stress until I ran myself into the ground.
+Beneath it all was the quiet, relentless story: I’m not enough.
+Fear drove my every move, and I was always trying to be someone other than me.

-You may be familiar with the states of the nervous system.
-Shut down or burnout happens in dorsal, where we experience depression, shame, grief, lack of motivation, dissociation and more… and in this state we NEED a slow and gentle awakening back to self and our sense of power.
-But it cannot happen through brut force.
-It can only happen in presence, acceptance and a felt sense of safety.
+You may be familiar with nervous system states.
+Shutdown or burnout lives in dorsal where we experience depression, shame, grief, low motivation, dissociation, and more.
+In this state, what we need is not force, but a slow and gentle return to ourselves and our sense of power.
+Healing here can only happen through presence, acceptance, and a felt sense of safety.

-My new motto after learning about this is to move with the slowest part of me.
-Even when I am not in shut down, I always try to acknowledge where I am genuinely at–and we can never truly be further along than the slowest part of us.
-In fact if we push while part of us is still stuck, we fragment ourselves deeper into stress, dissociation and coping mechanisms.
-To force myself into a stretch or pace that my body or heart isn’t ready for only overwhelms my system further.
-So I try not to draw my baseline from what I think I should be capable of.
-I listen to the part of me that needs presence and pause.
+This is why my motto became: move with the slowest part of me.
+Even when I’m not in shutdown, I try to honor where I’m genuinely at, because we can never truly be further along than the slowest part of ourselves.
+When we push ahead while part of us is still stuck, we fragment ourselves further into stress, dissociation, and coping.
+Forcing a pace my body or heart isn’t ready for only overwhelms my system.
+So I no longer measure myself by what I think I should be capable of.
+I listen for the part of me that needs presence and pause.

-There is beauty, reward and great wisdom in slowing down.
-It’s so gracious to pause and hold the hand of the slowest part of ourselves, to create safety that actually leads to growth, resilience and capacity.
+There is deep wisdom in slowing down.
+It’s a profound act of grace to pause and hold the hand of the slowest part of ourselves… to create the safety that allows integration, capacity, and growth to unfold naturally.

 Heidi LakinComment